PolusAI/microjson/README.md

 ## Specification

 For more detailed information about the MicroJSON structure and its components, please refer to the [Specification](docs/index.md) file.
+It also includes a page on [MicroJSON and OME NGFF](docs/ome_ngff.md).

-## Validation
+## External Resources

-We provide validation through Pydantic data classes.
-[Validation documentation](docs/validation.md).
+The GeoJSON test files are copied from the [GeoJSON Schema GitHub repository](https://github.com/geojson/schema), and are Copyright (c) 2018 Tim Schaub under MIT License.

 ## Contribution